Associate Portfolio Wealth Advisor

 At sea, anything could happen to this now seemingly relatively small vessel, its crew of 22 people, and its cargo with a total value of almost $100 million: heavy weather emergencies, fire, personal injuries, illness, collision and hull damage, running aground, and piracy.
 Scary thoughts popped into my mind but were interrupted and subsequently silenced by my meetings with the crew.
 Their job was to deliver the cargo as safely and economically as possible.
 I asked the captain, “How do you navigate your ship?”
 The captain replied with a smile, “It’s like how you navigate yourself in life.
 You need to figure out where you want to get to, plan for the journey in as much detail as possible, get the ship and the crew ready, and then prepare for the worst-case scenarios.
 Good planning and constant care are the keys to success.”
 He then showed me the space arrangement plan which stabilized the vessel, the optimal passage plan based on the weather, currents, and other relevant factors to save time and fuel, the food plan to control the food cost, the inventory management plan, the vessel maintenance schedules, and all the policies and procedures in place to keep the crew and the cargo safe.
 I was greatly impressed with the captain and the crew’s maritime knowledge, experience, strong work ethic, and their navigational instruments aboard, which helped take us to the Port of Busan safe and sound.

 After years of working in the financial industry, I understand that behind the numbers shown on computers and papers are real people’s lives with real-life events: marriages, births, deaths, disabilities, assisted living, divorces, retirements, layoffs, etc. In life, anything can happen, and the world is constantly changing making it hard to navigate by yourself.
 I can still hear the captain’s voice in my head: “Good planning and constant care are the keys to success.”
-The vessel tour experience inspired me to become a financial planning professional whose goal is to help clients overcome the fear of the unknown and manage their finances to achieve their goals, while simultaneously negotiating the financial barriers that inevitably arise in every stage of life.
+These words resonated with me as I became a financial planning professional whose goal is to help clients overcome the fear of the unknown and work toward their goals, while simultaneously negotiating the financial barriers that inevitably arise in every stage of life.

 Today, I am proud to be a part of Resource Consulting Group, a firm that strives to act in the best interest of the client.
 With a thorough financial planning process, powerful financial tools, and an evidence-based investment philosophy, RCG’s values and principles align well with my own.
 I find myself very fortunate to walk into the office every morning knowing that I am walking into an atmosphere dedicated to serving our clients with quality financial guidance and a commitment to their overall wellbeing.
-Somehow when we strive to foster our clients’ peace of mind, we achieve our own peace of mind as well.
+Somehow striving to foster our clients' financial goals helps us find meanings in our journey as well.